-Other dishes on its daily menu include rare-breed pork and locally supplied beef and lamb.
+Other dishes on the daily menu include rare-breed pork and locally supplied beef and lamb.

-The pub admits its secret to its award-winning Sunday roast is having the best local beef from Ryal Farm, lamb from nearby Simonburn served with fresh vegetables, fluffy Yorkshire puddings and real gravy.
+The pub admits the secret to its award-winning Sunday roast is having the best local beef from Ryal Farm or lamb from nearby Simonburn, served with fresh vegetables, fluffy Yorkshire puddings and real gravy.

-Starters on the Staith House’s menu include the slightly obscure pork and onion scotch egg with house ‘slaw’ priced at just £5.00.
+Starters on the Staith House menu include the slightly obscure pork and onion Scotch egg with house ‘slaw’ priced at just £5.